ivandevp/Book/chapter-3.md

 </form>
 ```

 The login route and view should seem somewhat similar to the home route.
+You should know where the following goes by now:

 ```javascript
 exports.login = function (request, response) {